realDunkin/fnfmegapack/do NOT readme.txt

                  /          _/           /

 HEY
-Thanks for downloadin Friday Night FUNKIN': Mic's Up If you downloaded this from any other place than https://gamebanana.com/gamefiles/15309 You might be in DANGER!!!
-Unless is stated otherwise of course.
+Thanks for downloadin Friday Night FUNKIN'
+If you downloaded this from any other place than ninja-muffin24.itch.io/FUNKIN You might be in DANGER!!!

-The Gamebanana release is the only official source for the desktop (PC) version of the mod!
+The Itch.io release is the only official source for the desktop (PC, Mac, Linux) versions of the game!
-The mod is FREE!
+As of right now, the game is FREE!
 If you paid for it, you got SCAMMED!

 Now that that's out of the way....
 THANKS FOR DOWNLOADIN.